Alexander Hamilton Awards

 Now in their 26th year, the Alexander Hamilton Awards from Treasury & Risk recognize companies taking big leaps forward in treasury, finance, and/or risk management through process innovations and technology implementations.

-If you are a corporate treasury, finance, and/or risk management professional who was involved in an innovative project that substantially improved the operations or strategic contribution of your function, enter the 2022 Alexander Hamilton Awards by completing the online submission form available here.
+If you are a corporate treasury, finance, and/or risk management professional who was involved in an innovative project that substantially improved the operations or strategic contribution of your function, you may be interested in entering the 2023 Alexander Hamilton Awards.

 - The Alexander Hamilton Awards are designed to honor the corporate treasury, finance, and/or risk management staff who completed an innovative project, rather than any consulting firm, bank, or vendor that may have helped make the project successful.